I finished my PhD!

 Second, as reiterated in my closed door session from my committee, I should have said/written the more cumbersome “lignin contributions to the soil organic carbon pool” instead of “lignin content”.
 The former more accurately reflects what I measured, the latter is ambiguous.
 Just another lesson learned in how SciComm shorthand conflicts with the need for scientists to be necessarily precise in our language.

 Finally, managing soils as a natural climate solution for carbon credit schemes is a technically complex problem, but it’s not the only problem worth grappling with!
 In the closed door session my committee noted how the October Biogeochemistry special issue is dedicated to bringing reality closer to what we know about soil science (see here).
 If you follow me on twitter, you know I’ve been vocal about how awesome soils are, but also that trying to quantify changes in soil carbon for carbon offsets is extremely challenging to do, especially at scale.
 Nonetheless, if we’re serious about soil carbon credit schemes ‘sequestering’ our excess emissions, I would argue the more difficult issue is predicting how people will treat soil for the long-term.
-I’m a soil scientist who (especially since 2020) has read more social science literature than I’m willing to admit, and understanding how people will behave in the future is infinitely more complicated than predicting soil.
+I’m a soil scientist who has read more social science literature than I’m willing to admit, and understanding how people will behave in the future is infinitely more complicated than predicting soil.

 Adrian C. Gallo